luke-landry/n-body-sim/README.md

 ## Benchmarks
 This project uses the criterion crate for benchmarking the physics engine.
 The benchmarks can be run using `cargo bench` and the results will be saved to the `target/criterion` directory as HTML reports which include automatically-generated graphs.
 To benchmark the gravity methods only, use `cargo bench --bench gravity_bench`, and to benchmark the integrators only, use `cargo bench --bench integrator_bench`.
 To configure the gravity methods, integrator methods, and n-values used in the benchmarks, edit the `gravity_bench.rs` and `integrator_bench.rs` files in the `benches` directory.

+The benchmarks for GPU accelerated gravity and integrator methods are implemented in the `gpu_gravity_bench.rs` and `gpu_integrator_bench.rs` files.
+To run these benchmarks specifically, use `cargo bench --bench gpu_gravity_bench` and `cargo bench --bench gpu_integrator_bench`.

 **Note:** criterion tries to use `gnuplot` by default to generate graphs for the benchmark reports, so you may want to install it on your system.
 Otherwise, it uses the `plotters` crate to generate graphs.